nickesc/PhotogrammetryVideoInstructions/README.md

 > You should gradually bring the camera closer to the object, getting
 > clearer shots of details and things that the camera missed in other
 > passes.
-Just don't get too close too fast, or it will confuse the
+Just don't get too close too fast or the software won't be
-> software.
+> able to connect the closer shots to the farther ones.

 ![Detail example](img/view.gif)[^1]